The view looking down at Angels Landing inside Zion Canyon.

 I think you should spend a little bit longer in Zion.
 You can see nearly everything in Bryce Canyon in one day and definitely in two.
 However, Zion is more expansive and has more hikes to offer.
 So when planning your Zion to Bryce Canyon trip, spend more time in Zion National Park.

-How long of a drive is Zion to Bryce Canyon?
+How long is the drive from Zion to Bryce Canyon National Park?

 It’s a two-hour drive from Zion National Park to Bryce Canyon National Park.